First frosts: How does frost affect your lawn?

 Pre-frost preventative measures:

-Just like us, grass has an immune system that needs to be built up over time.
-You can aid this by applying an autumn / winter fertiliser that is high in potassium.
-This will help to strengthen your grass's resilience to disease and frost.
+Just like us, your lawn has an immune system that needs to be built up over time.
+You can aid this by applying a granular autumn/winter fertiliser that is high in potassium to give your lawn up to 4-months of protection from the cold weather of winter.

 It's best to apply our fertiliser anytime from August to October - this gives your lawn the ultimate protection from winter disease and frost during the cold winter months.

-When a lawn is left unfed, it will not have the nutrients it needs to fight off winter-borne diseases and may succumb to them.
-If you have a relatively young lawn (sown this summer or this year) then applying fertiliser this autumn / winter is recommended.
+Your lawn will not have the nutrients it needs to fight winter-borne diseases and may succumb to them if you decide not to feed it with fertiliser before winter.
+If you have a relatively young lawn (sown in spring or summer this year), we recommend applying fertiliser in autumn to ensure your grass is ready for cold weather when it arrives.

 Post-frost actions: